Going to AWS re:Invent 2024?

 • Scale your workloads based on complex conditions, including metrics generated by external sources such as load balancer traffic volume.

-• Increase overall efficiency as your workloads will always run enough replicas to support the level of service that’s currently required.
+• Increase overall efficiency with workloads that always run enough replicas to support the service level required.

 Why do we need HPA?